New York area braces for blast from winter storm

-NEW YORK (WABC) --The New York area is bracing for a winter storm with the potential for significant snowfall in some parts of the region.
+NEW YORK (WABC) --The Tri-State area -- including New York, New Jersey and Connecticut -- is bracing for a winter storm with the potential for significant snowfall in some parts of the region.

-A winter storm warning has been issued for the eastern end of Long Island and the parts of the Jersey Shore where more than 6 inches of snow could fall Wednesday night and Thursday.
+Blizzard and winter storm warnings have been issued for most of the area, with heavy snowfall early Thursday expected to be followed by damaging winds and frigid temperatures.

-AccuWeather says New York City will likely fall in the 1-3 inch range, and given the timing of the storm, even that amount could have a big impact on the morning commute.
+The New York City Emergency Management Department issued a hazardous travel advisory for Thursday.

-The New York City Department of Sanitation has issued a Snow Alert for Wednesday, beginning at 6 p.m.
+The city Department of Sanitation has issued a Snow Alert for Wednesday, beginning at 6 p.m.

 DSNY will coordinate with the Office of Emergency Management and the Department of Transportation on snow clearing protocol.